 Once you have joined State Library, log in to your account in One Search so you can use the links in this research guide to access the featured collection items.

-You can search our catalogue for all items on the African American Civil Rights Movement or begin exploring by clicking on some of the featured items contained in this research guide.
+You can search our OneSearch catalogue or begin exploring by clicking on some of the featured items contained in this research guide.